By Nicholas M. Tinari Jr.

 We are left with an empty Merion gallery, a celebrated flagship and a mission focused on ticket sales and marketing above all else to keep afloat.
 If you dare brave the crowds, try not to miss that somewhere in the reproduced assemblage is the ghost of something much greater than the hype and the gift-shop cash register.

-Nicholas M. Tinari Jr. is a registered patent attorney in Philadelphia.
-E-mail him at firstname.lastname@example.org.
+Nicholas M. Tinari Jr. (firstname.lastname@example.org) is a registered patent attorney.